 [Linux] What do “~”, “$”, and “#” mean on the command line?
 [For beginners]

-Related terms & commands collection
+Related terms and commands

 term explanation

-You can create new files and directories within a directory.
+You can create new files and directories within a directory

-The root is written as (/).
+The root is represented as (/)

 command explanation

-cd change directory It is an abbreviation of
+CD change directory is an abbreviation for

-Displays the absolute path from the root directory to the current directory.
+Displays the absolute path from the root directory to the current directory

 What do the symbols on the Linux command line mean?

-I will explain each one.
+I will explain each one

 [dog@hostname ~]$